 So far, anecdotal evidence suggests that side effects of CBD overconsumption by dogs include dry mouth, lower blood pressure, and drowsiness.
 Without definitive evidence, it's hard to say whether dogs can overdose on CBD.
 Recognizing that “we do not know what size dosage would be toxic,” the American Kennel Club suggests “to start out with small amounts and then closely monitor the effects” to make sure you don't inadvertently give your dog too much CBD.

 Scientific studies to date have shown that CBD can help lower blood pressure.
-In a 2017 study by the American Society for Clinical Investigation and published in the journal JCI Insight, researchers gave a group of subjects a dose of either 600 milligrams of CBD or a placebo.
+In a 2017 study conducted by the American Society for Clinical Investigation and published in the journal JCI Insight, researchers gave a group of subjects a dose of either 600 milligrams of CBD or a placebo.
 They then put subjects through a number of tests, analyzing blood pressure and other related body processes.
 Ultimately, they found that CBD reduced blood pressure levels compared with the placebo.

 This could have some important implications on health, as a 2014 study published in the journal Current Hypertension Reports found that “high blood pressure is linked to higher risks of a number of health conditions, including stroke, heart attack and metabolic syndrome.”

 So far, scientific research has not pinpointed any clear limits to how much CBD is too much.
-Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligram per day.
-So far, none have been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.
+Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligrams per day.
+Currently, no dosage has been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.

-Fortunately, you can test CBD confidently since you know you can't really overdose or get sick from taking too much of it.
-Instead, you can focus on figuring out how much CBD will give you the type of experience and health benefits you're after.
+Fortunately, you can experiment with CBD confidently knowing you are unlikely to overdose or get sick from taking too much.
+Instead, you can focus on figuring out how much CBD will give you the type of experience and health benefits you seek.

-It's recommended that first-time users start with a small dose of CBD (as small as one drop of oil or 5 milligrams per day) and gradually increase the dosage over time, while paying attention to the effects produced by different amounts.
+First-time users should start with a minimal dose of CBD (as small as one drop of oil or 5 milligrams per day) and gradually increase the dosage over time, while paying attention to the effects of different amounts.
 This process should be continued until the most effective dosage for your specific condition or ailment is achieved.

-If you hit a point where you don't feel significantly better by adding to your dosage, or you feel worse or experience fatigue, then stop there and scale back your dosage a bit and you should be at your optimal dosage.
+If you reach a point where you don't feel significantly better by adding to your dosage, or you feel worse, then scale back the CBD and discuss your dosing options with your physician.